-11. The strategic approach for 2016-2020 will emphasize the adoption and use of new electricity sector technologies that have undergone dramatic advances and dramatic cost reductions since the 2008 Strategy.
-The new technologies include renewable energy technologies (for example, solar power with storage), and energy efficient lighting and appliances, and advanced metering technology.
+11. The strategic approach for 2016-2020 will emphasize the adoption and use of new electricity sector technologies that have undergone dramatic advances and significant cost reductions since the 2008 Strategy.
+The new technologies include renewable energy technologies (for example, solar and wind power), storage technologies (on and off-grid storing of electricity using Lithium-ion battery), and energy efficiency (lighting, efficient appliances, electric vehicles and advanced metering technology).